 Are their nostrils wide and free-flowing, or are they pinched shut?

-If the puppy is exerting significant effort to breathe, it is likely suffering from a severe form of brachycephalic airway syndrome and should be avoided.
+If the puppy is exerting significant effort to breathe, they should be avoided.

 Also be sure to check the parent dogs too.